UniversalDependencies/UD_Portuguese-Bosque/README.txt

 # Summary

-The CG-converted UD Portuguese treebank is originally based on an improved and enriched version of the 7.4 dependency version of the revised Bosque part of the Floresta Sintá(c)tica treebank.
-The release 7.4 was in 2006-2008 aligned with a new live run with the PALAVRAS parser in order to propagate morphological features from unambiguous to ambiguous words, and to add what the Floresta team called "searchables", i.e. tags for features distributed across several tokens, such as NP definiteness and complex tenses.
-The public treebank only used this for the constituent version, which was the one actively revised by the Floresta team until 2008 (version 8.0).
+This Universal Dependencies (UD) Portuguese treebank is based on the Constraint Grammar converted version of the Bosque, which is part of the Floresta Sintá(c)tica treebank.

 # Introduction

+This  Universal Dependencies (UD) Portuguese treebank is  based on
+the Constraint Grammar converted version of the Bosque, which is part of the Floresta Sintá(c)tica treebank.

-Since 2008 Eckhard Bick has maintained an experimental version of the dependency Bosque for semantic and other research, and made further revisions to it, which were not aligned with either the constituent version or the published 7.4 dependency version.
-In the beginning of 2016, Eckhard Bick wrote UD conversion rules for Constraint Grammar input, and applied these to the updated version of the dependency Bosque (Linguateca site version 7.5 of March 2016).
+Eckhard Bick has maintained since 2008 an experimental version of the dependency Bosque for research, which was not aligned with either the Linguateca published constituent version or the 7.4 dependency version of the Bosque.
+In 2016, Eckhard Bick wrote UD conversion rules for Constraint Grammar input, and applied these to the updated version of the dependency Bosque (Linguateca site version 7.5 of March 2016).

-In a team effort in October 2016, Alexandre Rademaker, Cláudia Freitas, Fabricio Chalub, Valeria de Paiva and Livy Maria Real Coelho, aiming at full compatibility with ConLL UD specifications, consistency-checked and discussed the 7.5 UD Bosque, leading to a further round of manual treebank corrections and conversion rule changes by Eckhard Bick.
-The conversion grammar ultimately used contained some 530 rules.
-Of these 70 were simple feature mapping rules, and 130 were local MWE splitting rules, assigning internal structure, POS and features to MWE's from Bosque.
-The remainder of the rules handle UD-specific dependency and function label changes in a context-dependent fashion, the main issues being raising of copula dependents to subject complements, inversion of prepositional dependency and a change from syntactic to semantic verb chain dependency.
+In October 2016, Alexandre Rademaker, Cláudia Freitas, Fabricio Chalub, Valeria de Paiva and Livy Maria Real Coelho, aiming at full compatibility with ConLL UD specifications, consistency-checked and discussed the 7.5 UD Bosque, leading to a further round of manual treebank corrections and conversion rule changes by Bick.
+The conversion grammar used contains some 530 rules.
+Of these 70 were simple feature mapping rules, and 130 were local MWE splitting rules, assigning internal structure, POS and features to MWE's from the Bosque.
+The remainder of the rules handle UD-specific dependency and function label changes in a context-dependent fashion.
+The main issues were raising of copula dependents to subject complements, inversion of prepositional dependency and a change from syntactic to semantic verb chain dependency.

-The new UD treebank retains the additional tags for NP definiteness and complex tenses, as well as the original syntactic functions tags and secondary morphological tags.
-This way, the treebank retains its original linguistic focus in addition to the machine learning uses targeted by the ConLL UD format.
-For instance, conjuncts and roots still feature a direct function tag (e.g. a verb complement role for a conjunct or "question" for a root.
-In cases, where UD does not distinguish between form and function, e.g. n/np adverbial modifiers, where UD "duplicates" noun POS as 'nmod' function, the Bosque function tag for free adverbial, adject or adverbial object is retained in field 4 (@tags).
-Finally, some lost valency relations may be recovered from an underspecified UD tag, e.g. the core clause arguments "prepositional object" ('gostar de ARG') and valency-bound adverbial ('morar em ARG').
+The new UD treebank retains the additional tags for NP definiteness and complex tenses, as well as the original syntactic function tags and secondary morphological tags of the original Bosque.
+Thus the treebank retains its original linguistic focus, in addition to coping with the machine learning uses targeted by the ConLL UD format.

 # Acknowledgments

-The UD_Portuguese releases 1.2 to 1.4 were based on another conversion of Bosque, used in the CoNLL-X Shared Task in dependency parsing (2006); the CoNLL version was taken and converted to the Prague dependency style as a part of HamleDT (since 2011).
+The UD_Portuguese releases 1.2 to 1.4 were based on a different conversion of Bosque, used in the CoNLL-X Shared Task in dependency parsing (2006); the CoNLL version was taken and converted to the Prague dependency style as a part of HamleDT (since 2011).
 Later versions of HamleDT added a conversion to the Stanford dependencies (2014) and to Universal Dependencies (HamleDT 3.0, 2015).

 UD release 1.4 contained two conversions of Bosque: one labeled UD_Portuguese (via CoNLL 2006 and HamleDT) and another labeled UD_Portuguese-Bosque (the new conversion described above).

-The two versions will be merged (and labeled UD_Portuguese) in UD release 2.0.
-The merged version will be based mostly on the new conversion by Bick et al.; the conversion by Zeman et al. was used to cross-validate.
-In addition, after the alignment of the sentences from the two versions, the data was splitted in dev, test and train following the distribution of sentences from Zeman et al., which, in turn, should probably followed the original split of data from the CoNLL-X Shared Task 2006.
+The two versions were merged (and labeled UD_Portuguese) in UD release 2.0.
+The merged version is based mostly on the new conversion by Bick et al..
+The conversion by Zeman et al. was used to cross-validate.
+After the alignment of the sentences from the two versions, the data was split in dev, test and train following the distribution of sentences from Zeman et al.

 The conversion was implemented by Eckhard Bick and revised by: